yash07007/crc_and_checksum/README.md

 # CRC-and-Checksum

-This repository is made for EE450 Introduction to Computer Networks at University of Southern California's Viterbi School of Engineering.
-It has C++ implementation of CRC (Cyclic Redundancy Check) and Checksum.
+This repository has C++ implementation of CRC (Cyclic Redundancy Check) and Checksum.

 <br/>

 ## Project Details

 **Author:** Yash Solanki

-**Student Id:** 4369335504

 **Project Description:** This project implements CRC (Cyclic Redenduncy Check) Algorithm and 1 Byte Checksum Algorithm.
 It compares how both the algorithms performs with different errors.
 Description of structure of files is as follows